dejiolowe/api-spec/README.md

 ### Who do I talk to? ###

-* Send a mail to ??? and we will contact you.
+* Send a mail to tech@openbanking.ng and we will contact you as soon as we can.